Frogs – Sunderland

 Maling later reproductions

-This mug would be very hard to identify as a reproduction, if it weren't for its similarity to the loving cup below.
-It was made using original CT Maling transfer plates, likely in the 1930s.
+These mugs would be very hard to identify as reproductions, except for their similarity to the loving cup below.
+They were made using original CT Maling transfer plates, likely in the 1930s.

 A loving cup with similar lustre decoration and frog.
 The crudely moulded handles give it away as a 20th century reproduction.